-Our Vevo2100 (FUJIFILM/VisualSonics) can produce very high visual (down to 40 µm) and temporal resolution (up to 700 frames per second depending on the mode) that makes it suitable for imaging small animals, from zebrafish to rats.
+Our Vevo2100 (FUJIFILM/VisualSonics) can produce very high visual and temporal resolution that makes it suitable for imaging small animals, from zebrafish to rats.

 The Vevo2100 system supports a wide range of preclinical research applications and is ideal for long-term studies.

-- Precise visualisation and quantification of cardiac and vascular function
+- Cardiovascular research - precise visualisation and quantification of cardiac and vascular function, and blood flow analysis

-- Visualisation and assessment of function of various abdominal organs and systems including the kidneys, liver, urogenital and gastrointestinal systems
+- Abdominal imaging - visualisation and assessment of function of various abdominal organs and systems including the kidneys, liver, urogenital and gastrointestinal systems

-- Characterisation of tumours in vivo, monitoring of tumour development and responsiveness to therapy
+- Cancer research - characterisation of tumours in vivo, monitoring of tumour development and responsiveness to therapy

-- Visualisation and manipulation of embryos in utero
+- Developmental research - visualisation and manipulation of embryos in utero

-- Precise drug delivery to a particular organ, creation of orthotropic tumours and embryo injections
+- Ultrasound-guided injections - precise drug delivery to a particular organ, creation of orthotropic tumours and embryo injections

 The Vevo2100 can also be used to image a range of engineering samples, like hydrogels, nanoparticles, microbubbles and solid objects.